FedericoMigliosi/Master-degree-thesis/README.md

 * *InformationStructure*<br/>
 This package contains methods and classes to explore the information structure and to relate information with data objects
 * *InformationAnalyses*<br/>
-This package contains methods that allow us to understand how and by whom the information is read or written within the process and the path it follows.
+This package contains methods that allow to understand how and by whom the information is read or written within the process and the path it follows.
 * *SecurityAnalyses*<br/>
-This package contains methods to test the security requirements of the process.
+This package contains methods to test process security requirements.
 * *TestExamples*<br/>
-This package contains examples to analyse the hospital business process
+This package contains examples to analyse a hospital business process.

 ## 🧐 Usage
 The `Example` folder, as the name suggests, is where all the example processes with their information structure are saved.